dc4420/website/about.md

 New attendees welcome, just come along!
 (There are no entry fees, and no tickets to book.)

+Future dates for 2025:

+ - 30 September
+ - 28 October
+ - 25 November

+December is a bit ad-hoc, but usually involves getting food somewhere.

 If you'd like to be reminded of future events, add [the ical feed](/feed.ics) to your calendar.

 ## Rules